apoletayev/anomalous_ion_conduction/README.md

 LAMMPS trajectories for mobile ions and their center of mass are parsed to individual atom trajectories.
 Then, hopping events within each two-dimensional conduction plane are identified as boundary crossings using the input LAMMPS crystal structures; this relies on the two-dimensional nature of conduction and ignores small motions of the host atoms.
 Then the hopping events from individual conduction planes within each simulation are combined.

-Statistical descriptors of transport are computed from the trajectories of mobile ions: mean-square displacements and [non-Gaussian parameter](sherlock_scripts/shell_scripts/parse-r2a2-2d.sh) in two dimensions, [distribution of displacements](sherlock_scripts/shell_scripts/parse-dx.sh) along [100], self part of the [van Hove](sherlock_scripts/shell_scripts/calc-vanhove.sh) function, and [ergodicity breaking](sherlock_scripts/shell_scripts/parse-eb.sh) parameter.
+Statistical descriptors of transport are computed from the trajectories of mobile ions: mean-square displacements, fourth moment of displacements, and [non-Gaussian parameter](sherlock_scripts/shell_scripts/parse-r2a2-2d.sh) in two dimensions, [distribution of displacements](sherlock_scripts/shell_scripts/parse-dx.sh) along [100], self part of the [van Hove](sherlock_scripts/shell_scripts/calc-vanhove.sh) function, and [ergodicity breaking](sherlock_scripts/shell_scripts/parse-eb.sh) parameter.
 Python scripts and shell scripts for this are included in ```sherlock_scripts```.

 ### Manuscript Figures

-Python code for manuscript figures is included ```manuscript_figures_[micro/macro].py```.
-The "micro" script deals with atomistic hopping events, and the "macro" script deals with statistical descriptors.
+Python code for generating figures in the main text and supporting information of the manuscript is included ```manuscript_figures_[micro/macro].py```.
+The [micro script](manuscript_figures_micro.py) deals with atomistic hopping events, and the [macro script](manuscript_figures_macro.py) deals with statistical descriptors, including the key quantity diffusion kernel correlation.

 The "micro" script compiles a .csv listing of all simulation planes, which is used by the "macro" script.